liip/LiipDrupalConnectorModule/README.md

     we are still able to maintain a clean master.

 If you consider participating and contribute to the connector the best way to start is by forking the repository.
-For further information how to start contributing and how things are done please refer to [[Participate and contribute]].
+For further information how to start contributing and how things are done please refer to [Participate and contribute](https://github.com/liip/LiipDrupalConnectorModule/wiki/Participate-and-contribute).

 ## Getting started
 TBD.